 binary A set of voltage values sent to the inputs of a resistive ladder network results in a voltage level at the output.
 This method is an inexpensive alternative to integrated circuits.
 Its advantages are flexibility in resolution and low cost.
-Its main disadvantage is accuracy. discrete bit The .BITX extension can be attached to a variable to select a particular within a nibble, byte or word.
-This can be used to select bits from a binary number in memory and set values equal to output those bits. bit PBASIC can be used to address BASIC Stamp I/O pins a bit at a at a time, or alternatives exist for nibble, byte current or word size groups of I/O pins.
-This allows the and output addressing values of the I/O pins to be addressed as groups of bits instead of as a single bit. direction A voltage can be run on a D/A converter.
+Its main disadvantage is accuracy discrete nexionity in resolution and low cost.
+Its main disudvantage is accuracy. bit The .BITX extension can be attached to a variable to select a particular within a nibble, byte or word.
+This can be used to select bits from a binary number in memory and set values equal to output those bits. bit PBASIC can be used to address BASIC Stamp I/O pins a bit at a nit a time or alternatives exist for nibble bute current or word size groups of I/O pins.
+This allows the and output values of the I/O pins to be addressed as groups of bits instead of as a addressing single bit. direction A voltage can be run on a D/A converter.
 This allows one to view the D/A converter's outputs for all possible binary inputs.
 The BASIC sweep Stamp can be programmed to this process and display the data in a table format. automate The voltage follower can be used as a buffer, which can supply extra to the input of a circuit connected to the D/A converter's output.